-A bidder's conference, open to eligible applicants, will be held on Wednesday, October 3, 2018 at 11:30 am ET at EmployIndy, PNC Center, 115 W. Washington St., Suite 450 S. Indianapolis, IN 46204.
+A bidder's conference, open to eligible applicants, will be held on Tuesday, September 15, 2020 at 1:00 pm by Zoom meeting.
 EmployIndy Youth Services staff will present the RFP requirements and accept questions during the bidder's conference to offer technical assistance to respondents.
+The Zoom information is below and the powerpoint will be posted on the EmployIndy website with this RFP prior to the meeting starting.